thezettascale/KAEM/README.md

 ## What is T-KAM.

-T-KAM is a generative model presented at ...
+T-KAM is a MLE model presented at ...

 It uses: